nabto/android-client-api/README.md

 ## Installation

-The .aar files are no longer distributed to artifact repositories, so you must build the libraries yourself by following the build instructions below.
+The .aar files are no longer distributed to artifact repositories, but can be downloaded from the [release section in github](https://github.com/nabto/android-client-api/releases) and installed by hand.
+Or you can build the libraries yourself by following the build instructions below.

 ## Note about version identifiers